sherlock-protocol/sherlock-v2-docs/audits/judging/judging/README.md

 1. Identify the root cause
 2. Identify at least a Medium impact
-3. Identify a valid attack path
+3. Identify a valid attack path or vulnerability path
 4. Fulfills other submission quality requirements (e.g. provides a PoC for categories that require one)